Abelian reduction in differential-algebraic and bimeromorphic geometry: Applications to differentially closed fields

 If $p_{\ab}$ is of dimension $2$ then we may assume that $p=p_{\ab}$.
 In that case the binding group is definably isomorphic to the $\C$-points of a connected abelian variety $A$ over $k\cap \C$.
 Again, $p$ is fundamental by commutativity of the binding group, and Fact~\ref{alldlog} tells us that $p$ is definably isomorphic to the generic type of a logarithmic-differential equation on $A$.

 Finally, suppose $\dim(p_{\ab})=1$.
-Then, as $p_{\ab}$ is fundamental it is interdefinable with the generic type $q$ of a logarithmic-differential equation on an elliptic curve.
+Then, as $p_{\ab}$ is fundamental (having commutative binding group), it is interdefinable with the generic type $q$ of a logarithmic-differential equation on an elliptic curve.
 We may take $p_{\ab}=q$ and consider the fibration $f:p\to p_{\ab}$.
 Letting $a\models p$, the fibre $\tp(a/kf(a))$ is a $1$-dimensional stationary type that is $\C$-internal, weakly $\C$-orthogonal, and of trivial abelian reduction.
 Letting $K=\acl(kf(a))$, Proposition~\ref{classification-order one} therefore applies to $\tp(a/K)=\stp(a/kf(a))$, which is therefore interdefinable with the generic type of a Riccati equation. \end{proof}

 Let us express this theorem in terms of the birational geometry of vector fields.
 Recall that a finite dimensional type $p$ over constant parameters is (up to interdefinability) the generic type of an algebraic vector field $(X,v)$.
 As we have already mentioned, that $p$ is weakly $\C$-orthogonal means that $(X,v)$ admits no nontrivial rational first integrals.
 That $p$ is $\C$-internal says that $(X,v)$ is {\em isotrivial}: that is after some base extension to a possibly non constant differential field extension $K$ of $k$, $(X,v)$ is birationally equivalent to the base change to $K$ of a trivial vector field defined over the constant field of $K$, namely where the section is the zero-section of the tangent bundle.
 The condition of isotriviality appears in seemingly different but equivalent forms in the literature.
 In an analytic setting, Umemura defines the class of differential equations whose {\em general solution depends rationally on the initial conditions} (see~\cite[Definition~7]{umemura}) which coincides in the autonomous case with the class of isotrivial algebraic vector field; see Condition~(9) on p.~134 of~\cite{umemura}.
 In a differential Galois-theoretic setting, the isotrivial algebraic vector fields are also characterised among the algebraic vector fields without nontrivial first rational integrals as those which admit a generic solution in a strongly normal extension in the sense of Kolchin.